Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/scenescript/reference/class/IImageLayer.md

 Gets the video texture if the albedo texture of this image layer is a video file.

-### playSingleAnimation(animation: String|Object): IAnimationLayer
+### playSingleAnimation(animation: String|Object, config?: Object): IAnimationLayer

 Create a new animation layer by animation name or JSON config.
 Only play the animation once, then remove it automatically.
+See IAnimationLayer for config options.

 ### getAnimationLayerCount(): Number